Document management system best practices

 You are probably using more than one file cabinet to store all of your business documents, one cabinet for accounting/tax, one for investment client data, human resources, and other business administrative documents.

-But how do you do this electronically to ensure document management system best practices? eFileCabinet allows for a complete emulation of your physical file cabinet, from the cabinet down to the drawers, folders, and files.
+But how do you do this electronically to ensure document management system best practices?
+Revver allows for a complete emulation of your physical file cabinet, from the cabinet down to the drawers, folders, and files.

 Best Practice: The best solution for your office is to create multiple virtual file cabinets.
 Creating individual file cabinets for your accounting clients and investment clients is especially critical when it comes to having an audit.
 This allows an auditor for the investment side of your business to only view the investment files and not the other files that pertain to your business.
-Document management system best practices are nearly impossible to obtain without making auditors’ lives easier.
+Document management best practices are nearly impossible to obtain without making auditors’ lives easier.

 The majority of other document management solutions found on the market do not allow you to go paperless throughout your entire business.
 They only allow your company to go paperless and manage your data for the tax and accounting side of your business.

-It is recommended that when using eFileCabinet for your business that you have the following file cabinets created: Accounting (or Tax) Clients, Investment Clients, Human Resources, Accounts Payable, Accounts Receivable, Archive File Cabinet, and Administration.
+It is recommended that when using Revver for your business that you have the following file cabinets created: Accounting (or Tax) Clients, Investment Clients, Human Resources, Accounts Payable, Accounts Receivable, Archive File Cabinet, and Administration.

 4. Granting Access to Documents and File Permissions